bhoogter/class-xml-file/README.md

 1. Perform most standard operations without creating a new XML query object.
 1. Can automatically TIDY output on save, in a variety of pre-defined configurations (XML, XHTML)--or pass your own.

+## Additions

+1. Also loads and saves JSON strings / files and allows performing XPATH queries on them (because it internally converts it to XML).

 ## Credits

 Benjamin Hoogterp